abhi-tapestry/shopify-mcp-server/README.md

-# Shopify MCP Server for Claude
+# Python Shopify MCP Server for Claude

-A Model Context Protocol (MCP) server that enables Claude AI to seamlessly interact with your Shopify store data.
+A Python implementation of the Model Context Protocol (MCP) server that enables Claude AI to seamlessly interact with your Shopify store data.
 With this integration, Claude can access product catalogs, customer information, and order details, providing more intelligent and contextual assistance for e-commerce tasks.

 <p align="center">
   <img src="https://avatars.githubusercontent.com/u/182288589?s=200&v=4" alt="MCP Logo" width="150">